ssun1116/ssun1116.github.io/_posts/post1.md

   - Python
 ---

-Learn about the basics of computer usage and Python programming, including file systems, operating systems, and the differences between GUI and CLI environments.
-Explore Python as a platform-independent, object-oriented, and dynamically-typed interpreter language.
-Discover its simplicity, extensive libraries, and versatility, along with how to set up Python coding environments using tools like Anaconda.
+Learn the basics of computer usage and Python programming, including file systems, GUI vs. CLI, and setting up coding environments like Anaconda.
+Explore Python as a versatile, platform-independent, and easy-to-use language.